colbyj/bride-of-frankensystem/docs/reference/expressions.rst

         {name="End", path="end"}
     ]

-When a page-level ``show_if`` references a questionnaire the participant has not yet submitted, the page stays visible — the predicate is treated as undecided rather than removing a page on the basis of data that hasn't been collected.
+When a page-level ``show_if`` references a questionnaire the participant has not yet submitted, the page stays visible — the expression is treated as undecided rather than removing a page on the basis of data that hasn't been collected.

 Errors and validation
 ---------------------